 The human experience seems to be everywhere in business goals these days.
 And it’s the same in all kinds of buildings.
 One can say that a smart building that doesn’t focus on enhancing the experiences of the people working, staying and living in them aren’t that smart.

-For hotels, it’s the guest experience, for hospitals the patient experience and for companies the employee experience in today’s modern office buildings with new workspace and work approaches that play a role in attracting and retaining talent – which as Hugh and Youcef reminded in our intervuew, has also driven demand for such solutions from HR in these days of digital HR.
+For hotels, it’s the guest experience, for hospitals the patient experience and for companies the employee experience in today’s modern office buildings with new workspace and hybrid work approaches that play a role in attracting and retaining talent – which as Hugh and Youcef reminded in our interview, has also driven demand for such solutions from HR in these days of digital HR and an evolving future of work.

 Towards digital tenant experiences in commercial buildings